bjodah/pyodesys/README.rst

 The symbolic representation is abstracted by using `sym <https://github.com/bjodah/sym>`_.

-When performance is of outmost importance, e.g. in model fitting where results are needed for a large set of initial conditions and parameters choices, the user may transparently rely on compiled native code (code generation).
-This has the benefit that there is no need to manually rewrite the corresponing expressions in another programming language.
+When performance is of outmost importance, e.g. in model fitting where results are needed for a large set of initial conditions and parameters, the user may transparently rely on compiled native code (pyodesys can generate optimal C++ code).
+The major benefit is that there is no need to manually rewrite the corresponing expressions in another programming language.

 Documentation
 -------------